Arthur Meighen: Early life

 Meighen was born on a farm near the hamlet of Anderson in Blanshard Township, Ontario, to Joseph Meighen and Mary Jane Bell.
 He attended primary school at Blanshard public school in Anderson, where, in addition to being the grandson of the village's first schoolmaster, he was an exemplary student.

-In 1892, during his final high school year at St. Marys Collegiate Institute, which later became North Ward Public School in St. Marys (now known as Arthur Meighen Public School) Meighen was elected secretary of the literary society and was an expert debater in the school debating society in an era when debating was in high repute.
+In 1892, during his final high school year at St. Marys Collegiate Institute (which later became North Ward Public School before being renamed in his honour to Arthur Meighen Public School), Meighen was elected secretary of the literary society and was an expert debater in the school debating society in an era when debating was in high repute.
 He took first class honours in mathematics, English, and Latin.

 Meighen then attended University College at the University of Toronto, where he earned a B.A. in mathematics in 1896, with first-class standing.
 While there, he met and became a rival of William Lyon Mackenzie King; the two men, both future prime ministers, did not get along especially well from the start.
 Meighen then earned his teaching qualifications from the Ontario Normal College.

+Marriage

-In 1904 Meighen married Isabel J. Cox, with whom he had two sons and one daughter.
+Meighen married Jessie Isabel Cox, a schoolteacher, in 1904.
+The couple had two sons and one daughter: Theodore (1905–1979), Maxwell (1908–1992), and Lillian (1910–1993).
+Their grandson is Michael Meighen is a Canadian former senator, lawyer and cultural patron.

+Isabel Meighen died at the age of 103 and was interred next to her husband in the St. Marys Cemetery in the town of St. Marys, Ontario.

 Early professional career

-Meighen moved to Manitoba shortly after finishing law school.
+Meighen moved to Manitoba shortly after finishing his LLB at Osgoode Hall Law School.
 Early in his professional career, Meighen experimented with several professions, including those of teacher, lawyer, and businessman, before becoming involved in politics as a member of the Conservative Party.
 In public, Meighen was a first-class debater, said to have honed his oratory by delivering lectures to empty desks after class.
 He was renowned for his sharp wit.

 Meighen established a law practice in Portage la Prairie, and was briefly a partner with Toby Sexsmith.